marco262/my_wiki/data/dnd/subclass/oath-of-conquest.md

 ## Scornful Rebuke

 Starting at 15th level, those who dare to strike you are psychically punished for their audacity.
-Whenever a creature hits you with an attack, that creature takes psychic damage equal to your Charisma modifier (minimum of 1) if you’re not incapacitated.
+Whenever a creature hits you with an attack, that creature takes psychic damage equal to your Charisma modifier (minimum of 1) if you're not incapacitated.

 ## Invincible Conqueror